 Be sure to submit your papers now for consideration.

 Full Papers Due for Review: 30 September, 2017

 Expected Date of Publication: June 2018 (vol. 31, no.2)

 Please prepare your paper following the “Instructions for Authors”

-Please submit your paper directly to the journal and once logged in, select “Author Centre”, and then "Click here to submit a new manuscript".
+Please submit your paper directly to the journal.
+Once logged in, select “Author Centre”, and then "Click here to submit a new manuscript".

 (NOTE: Once logged in, select "Author Centre", and then "Click here to submit a new manuscript".
 In Step 1, check “Special Issue Article” for the type of article.
-In Step 5, check “Yes” for the last question, “Is the manuscript a candidate for a Special Issue?” and enter “Special Issue on Affective Design using Big Data” in the accompanying text box)
+In Step 5, check “Yes” for the last question, “Is the manuscript a candidate for a Special Issue?” and enter “Special Issue on Affective Design using Big Data” in the accompanying text box.)